RedicalHQ/.github/profile/README.md

 A decentralized, social economy to invest in content creators / influencers and their potential.

-Our goal is to enable anyone, with no diversifying bottleneck, to make passive income using social insight and skills.
+Our goal is to enable anyone, with no underlying regulatory bottlenecks, to make passive income using social insight and skills.

 Check us out [**here!**](https://redical.io)